The Border Collie Labrador mix combines two popular breeds into one brilliant, friendly companion.

 Border Collie Lab Mix Temperament

-Any Border Collie mix will display one trait above all others: intelligence.
-For instance, one study in Behavioral Processes demonstrated that a Border Collie had learned over 1000 words.
+Any Border Collie mix will show one trait above all others: intelligence.
+One study in Behavioral Processes showed that a Border Collie had learned over 1000 words.

-This Border Collie was also able to comprehend some structural elements of language such as how some words refer to nouns and some to commands.
+This Border Collie was also able to learn some structural elements of language.
+Such as how some words refer to nouns and some to commands.

-But this extreme intelligence can be both a positive characteristic and a destructive force of nature.
+But this extreme intelligence can be both a positive characteristic and a negative one.
 This will all depend on how each individual dog is raised and cared for.

 You’ll probably notice that a Border Collie Labrador mix naturally tries to herd any group due to the Border Collie’s uncanny instincts.
 They’ll probably also have a natural affinity for water as Labradors are some of the best swimming breeds.